 8 – Hike up Uetliberg Mountain

 Look up from the city and you’ll see the mighty Uetliberg Mountain, keeping watch over Zürich down below.
-Several easy hiking trails wind their way up to the summit, where walkers are rewarded with panoramic views of red rooftops and the lake.
+Several easy hiking trails wind their way up to the summit, where walkers are rewarded with panoramic views of red rooftops and the city’s stunning lake and, on a clear day, you can even see as far as the Alps.

-It’s a great place for mountain biking too, and during winter many of the pathways are transformed into sledding runs.
+It’s a great place for mountain biking, and during winter many of the pathways are transformed into sledding runs.
+If you would like to see more of the Zurich countryside, you can follow the Planet Trail hike from Uetliberg Mountain to the Felsenegg lookout.

 10 – Admire modern art at Kunsthaus Zürich

-The Kunsthaus Zürich is home to a staggering collection of contemporary Western artwork, although some pieces date back to the 13th century.
-There are over 4,000 paintings and sculptures here, including pieces by Munch and Picasso.
+The Kunsthaus Zürich is home to a staggering collection of contemporary Western artwork, as well as classic works, with some pieces dating back to the 13th century.
+There are over 4,000 paintings and sculptures here, including pieces by Edvard Munch and Pablo Picasso.

 11 – Take in the city views from Lindenhofplatz